Sandler73/RE-Unpacker/README.md

   <a href="#supported-formats"><img alt="Formats" src="https://img.shields.io/badge/formats-70%20extractable%20kinds-blue.svg"></a>
 </p>

-**Current release: 0.5.0** -- this release adopts odometer versioning, in which each version component is a single digit that rolls over into the one above it; the release after 0.4.9 is therefore 0.5.0.
-It folds in the source-header normalization across all 52 modules, the removal of release annotations from code and documentation, and a repository hygiene pass.
-No change to extraction behavior.
-See [CHANGELOG.md](CHANGELOG.md) for the complete history from 0.1.0 onward.
-The manifest schema is **1.1.0** and is byte-compatible across Linux and Windows.

 Hand it a file or a directory and it will pull apart every package, installer, archive, filesystem image, compressed stream, and packed binary it can recognize -- recursively, until it hits bedrock -- and write a structured tree plus a manifest describing everything it found.

 Designed for the modified Kali Linux RE workflow on Linux and a winget-managed PowerShell workflow on Windows: zero external Python dependencies, all extraction is performed via well-known system binaries.